barisozmen/build-ai-startup-course/README.md

 </div>

-This repository contains a step-by-step guide to building an AI startup, from setting up cloud infrastructure to deploying a functional AI-powered web application.
+This repository contains a step-by-step guide to building an AI startup, from setting up cloud infrastructure to deploying a functional AI-powered web application, to setting up your custom domain and payment system.

-Prior to starting tasks, you can read [these slides](https://docs.google.com/presentation/d/15o64i37sIBoT4gUDC6-S_pjh0oApq129NZFnmFcEZ68/edit?usp=sharing) that gives a background for choices of tech stack and the methods.
+Prior to starting tasks, I recommend going through [these slides](https://docs.google.com/presentation/d/15o64i37sIBoT4gUDC6-S_pjh0oApq129NZFnmFcEZ68/edit?usp=sharing) that gives a background for choices of tech stack.

 ## Tasks